The Napa Wine Project

 Except for a few times throughout their history, Silverado Vineyards produces wines almost entirely from estate grapes.
 The exceptions were for their first few vintages (before their vineyards matured) and during the 1990s when a major replant occurred due to phylloxera.

 Grapes come from vineyards on site as well as 6 additional area vineyards, all in Napa except for one in the Sonoma side of Carneros.
 The winery property which employees sometimes refer to as the Disney (home) Vineyard encompasses 170 acres.
 Total acreage under ownership is around 780 with about 400 acres planted to vines.
-This includes the historical Soda Creek Ranch with one of Napa’s last remaining un-restored ‘ghost’ wineries – the Borrero stone and redwood winery built in 1888 by Felix Borrero (also the builder of the Borerro building in downtown Napa which dates from 1877).
-Unfortunately this old stone winery was damaged in the terrible fires of October 2017.
-Their Soda Ranch property is also home to some 400 olive trees dating from the early 1880’s; they produce a gold medal winning light-bodied olive oil available for purchase in their tasting room (when not sold out due to its limited production).
+This includes the historical Soda Creek Ranch which until 2017 housed one of Napa Valley’s last remaining un-restored ‘ghost’ wineries near the old Soda Springs Resort.
+The Borrero stone and redwood winery built in 1888 by Felix Borrero (he was already growing grapes here prior to the winery), also the builder of the Borerro building in downtown Napa which dates from 1877.
+Unfortunately, this old winery was destroyed in the terrible fires of October 2017.

-All their wines are made from their own vineyards with one exception – a 6 acre parcel of land that Ron leased near his home just south of Yountville from St. Joan of Arc catholic church (see our photographs below).
+All their wines are made from their own vineyards with one exception – a 6-acre parcel of land that Ron leased near his home just south of Yountville from St. Joan of Arc catholic church (see our photographs below).
 This block produces Sémillon which they blend in with their Sauvignon Blanc.
 And each year up until he died, Ron gave the church 12 cases of the finished wine.

-A portion of their vineyards are farmed organically – and a high percentage of their vineyards are certified Napa Green (a voluntary program within the county of Napa that focuses on and identifies wineries that utilize environmentally sound farming practices).
+A portion of their vineyards are farmed organically, and a high percentage of their vineyards are certified Napa Green (a voluntary program within the county of Napa that focuses on and identifies wineries that utilize environmentally sound farming practices).
 A significant percentage of their land holdings have been donated to the Napa Land Trust (where it is to remain forever as is, no development) and some of the winery operations are powered by solar panels.

 Select Wines